think eat talk drink

 What should I do if I have a food allergy?

-1. If you have a food allergy and have not met with our Executive Dietitian, please contact Sheila Tucker as soon as possible to learn about safely dining on campus with a food allergy.
+1. If you have a food allergy and have not met with our Administrative Dietician, please contact Kate Sweeney as soon as possible to learn about safely dining on campus with a food allergy.

 2. When in the dining locations, if you are unsure of what the ingredients are for something we serve or sell, ask to speak to a manager.

 3. Assume that all of our baked goods have traces of peanuts and tree nuts.
 These items are produced in a facility that uses nuts on a constant basis and cross-contamination is always a risk.

 4. Check the menus online for Corcoran, McElroy, Hillside, Stuart, and Lyons.
 Mousing over an item on the menu will show which of the eight common allergens are in that item (pop up blocking needs to be off for that website).
 Clicking on the red apple icon on each menu will allow you to view a full Nutritional Fact panel and ingredient list; this is especially essential if you are allergic to foods other than the eight most common allergens.